About the PHO Order

 5. What is the Provincial Health Officer’s jurisdiction to order that registrants prove they are vaccinated or prove they have been exempted?

-- The Provincial Health Officer has emergency powers under the Public Health Act which give her the jurisdiction to make this order.
+- The Provincial Health Officer has emergency powers under the Public Health Act.

 Requirements for registrants:

 6. As a registrant, what action do I need to take to confirm my COVID-19 vaccination status?

 - You do NOT need to provide any information to your college or the provincial government about your vaccination status unless we contact you.